rails/thor/README.md

-= thor
+# Thor

-== Description
+## Description

 Thor is a simple and efficient tool for building self-documenting command line utilities.
-It removes the pain of parsing command line options, writing "USAGE:" banners, and can also be used as an alternative to the Rake[http://github.com/jimweirich/rake] build tool.
+It removes the pain of parsing command line options, writing "USAGE:" banners, and can also be used as an alternative to the [Rake](http://github.com/jimweirich/rake) build tool.
 The syntax is Rake-like, so it should be familiar to most Rake users.

-== Installation
+## Installation

 $ gem install thor